 The African Safari: The Ultimate Wildlife And Photographic Adventure by P Jay Fetner (1987) is a definitive work on the practical elements of planning a safari with a proper appreciation of the animals and their environment.
 Extensive coverage of wildlife, with chapters on photography and on the writings of explorers, hunters and naturalists.

 A Hunter's Handbook by Tim Ivins (1981) is an informative, well illustrated book on South African hunting, concentrating on the hunter's code and safety, legal concerns, and useful chapters on bush cooking, camping checklists and first aid.
-Recent Addition

-Don't Die in the Bush by P M Leary (1994) is a guide to outdoor emergencies and survival techniques in southern Africa.
+Don't Die In The Bush by P M Leary (1994) is a guide to outdoor emergencies and survival techniques in southern Africa.

 Moon-Phase Deer Hunting by Jeff Murray (2004) are the author's theories on how the different phases of the moon affect whitetail behaviour and movement patterns.
 Readers learn what moon phases make mid-morning hunting the best time to be afield and how to pinpoint the timing, intensity and duration of the rut by using the New Moon formula.